 Fertility Diet Trumps Statistics

-I recently attended a seminar at a wonderful local fertility clinic on the topic of PGD and PGS in IVF.
+I attended a seminar at a wonderful local fertility clinic on the topic of PGD and PGS in IVF.
 It was fascinating, especially to see how far such testing has come in recent years, and it was very well-presented.
 However, I found myself getting increasingly uncomfortable with all the charts and tables that showed the age-related, over-the-cliff drop-off of successful pregnancies in women in their late 30’s, early 40’s and mid-40’s.
 (They don’t even bother with late 40’s.)

 Here’s a chart of how the rate of having an abnormal embryo increases tremendously at 40, and just look what happens at 45!
 And here’s another showing the dismal percentage of live births from IVF for women in their 40’s.